-Established in 2008, the Governmental Advisory Group is a high-level advisory body that provides GRI’s Board and Executive Management with a direct source of advice from governments.
-It is an informal body with no constitutional role, thereby preserving GRI’s independence.
+Established in 2008, the Governmental Advisory Group is a high-level body that provides GRI with a direct source of advice from governments.
+It is an informal group with no constitutional role, thereby preserving GRI’s independence.

-The Group enables GRI to better understand governments’ perspectives on their role in corporate social responsibility and sustainability reporting; governments can benefit from more detailed knowledge of GRI’s work and achievements.
+The Group enables GRI to better understand governments’ perspectives on their role in corporate social responsibility and sustainability reporting, while governments can benefit from more detailed knowledge of GRI’s work and achievements.

-The Group also functions as a platform to exchange ideas and experiences between the members themselves; many governments are becoming more active in developing policies for sustainability reporting.
+The Group is also a platform to exchange ideas and experiences between the members themselves; many governments are becoming more active in developing policies for sustainability reporting.

 The mandate is to provide informal high-level feedback and advice to GRI.
 In fulfilling this function, the Governmental Advisory Group may:

-To ensure transparency, the GRI Board Chair and/or Chief Executive will provide briefings on the Governmental Advisory Group’s activities to governance bodies - the Board, Stakeholder Council, and Technical Advisory Committee - as required.
+To ensure transparency, the GRI Chair and/or Chief Executive will provide briefings on Group’s activities to governance bodies, as required.

-Governmental Advisory Group meetings are held twice a year: meeting in the spring is hosted by the GRI Secretariat in Amsterdam and a second meeting in the fall is usually hosted by a member government.
+The Governmental Advisory Group meetings are held twice a year: a virtual meeting in the spring and a second meeting in the fall, usually hosted by a member government.